DevOps-Represent/from-docker-to-kubernetes/0-Concepts.md

 #### Hypervisors

-Over time, we started having [Hypervisors](https://en.wikipedia.org/wiki/Hypervisor) - software that would allow you to emulate hardware, and install *another* operating system on top of it.
+Over time, we started using [Hypervisors](https://en.wikipedia.org/wiki/Hypervisor) to manage those virtual machines - software that would allow you to emulate hardware, and install *another* operating system on top of it.
 Conceptually, it all stacks up like this:

 ![Virtualization](/images/1-vms.png)